Coleus amboinicus

-Coleus amboinicus, synonym Plectranthus amboinicus, is a semi-succulent perennial plant in the family Lamiaceae with a pungent oregano-like flavor and odor.
+Coleus amboinicus is a species of semi-succulent perennial plant in the family Lamiaceae.
+It has a pungent oregano-like flavor and odor.
 Coleus amboinicus is considered to be native to parts of Africa, the Arabian Peninsula, and India, although it is widely cultivated and naturalized elsewhere in the tropics where it is used as a spice and ornamental plant.
-Common names in English include Indian borage, country borage, French thyme, Indian mint, Mexican mint, Cuban oregano, soup mint, Spanish thyme.
-The species epithet, amboinicus refers to Ambon Island, in Indonesia, where it was apparently encountered and described by João de Loureiro (1717–1791).
+Common names in English include Indian borage, country borage, French thyme, Indian mint, Mexican mint, Cuban oregano, broad leaf thyme, soup mint, Spanish thyme.

+The species epithet, amboinicus refers to Ambon Island, in Indonesia.
+In 1747, 45 years after his death, a volume written by Georg Eberhard Rumphius was published, including the plants he called Marrubium album Amboinicum, with the local name Daun hati hati.
+He had encountered them in Ambon and the Banda Islands, both cultivated in gardens and growing wild.
+In 1790, the Linnaean name Coleus amboinicus was published by João de Loureiro (1717–1791) who had encountered the plants in Cochinchina and parts of India.

 Description

 A member of the mint family Lamiaceae, Coleus amboinicus grows up to 1 m tall.
 The stem is fleshy, about 30-90 cm, either with long rigid hairs (hispidly villous) or densely covered with soft, short and erect hairs (tomentose).
 Old stems are smooth (glabrescent).

 Leaves are 5-7 cm by 4-6 cm, fleshy, undivided (simple), broad, egg/oval-shaped with a tapering tip (ovate).
 The margins are coarsely crenate to dentate-crenate except in the base.
 They are thickly studded with hairs (pubescent), with the lower surface possessing the most numerous glandular hairs, giving a frosted appearance.
 The petiole is 2-4.5 cm.
 The aroma of the leaves can be described as a pungent combination of the aromas of oregano, thyme, and turpentine.
 The taste of the leaves is described as being similar to the one of oregano, but with a sharp mint-like flavor.

 Flowers are on a short stem (shortly pedicelled), pale purplish, in dense 10-20 (or more) flowered dense whorls (cymes), at distant intervals, in a long slender spike-like raceme.
 Rachis 10-20 cm, fleshy and pubescent.
 The bracts are broadly ovate, 3-4 cm long, acute.
 The calyx is campanulate, 2-4 mm long, hirsute and glandular, subequally 5-toothed, upper tooth broadly ovate-oblong, obtuse, abruptly acute, lateral and lower teeth acute.
 Corolla blue, curved and declinate, 8-12 mm long, tube 3-4 mm long.
 Trumpet-like widened; limb 2-lipped, upper lip short, erect, puberulent, lower lip long, concave.
 Filaments are fused below into a tube around the style.